Updated: Monday April 08, 2013

 field guides.

-In 2003 the 44th Supplement to the American Ornithologists Union
+However, in 2003 the 44th Supplement to the American Ornithological Society

 Check-list of North American Birds, Seventh Edition moved